 (ii) Conduct Of The Arbitration, And Authority Of The Arbitrators: Arbitration shall be governed by the Federal Arbitration Act and conducted in accordance with the Commercial Arbitration Rules of the American Arbitration Association.
 The validity, construction, and interpretation of this agreement to arbitrate, and all procedural aspects of the arbitration conducted pursuant hereto shall be decided by the arbitrators.
 In deciding the substance of the parties’ Claims, the arbitrators shall refer to the Governing Law.
 It is agreed that the arbitrators shall have no authority to award treble, exemplary or punitive damages of any type under any circumstances whether or not such damages may be available under state or federal law, or under the Federal Arbitration Act, or under the Commercial Arbitration Rules of the American Arbitration Association, the parties hereby waiving their right, if any, to recover any such damages.

 (iii) Forum For The Arbitration And Selection Of Arbitrators: The arbitration proceeding shall be conducted in Houston, Texas.
 Within thirty days of the notice of initiation of the arbitration procedure, each party shall select one arbitrator.
 The two arbitrators shall select a third arbitrator.
-The third arbitrator shall be a person who has over eight years professional experience and who has not previously been employed by either party and does not have a direct or indirect interest in either party or the subject matter of the arbitration.
+The third arbitrator shall be a person who has not previously been employed by either party and does not have a direct or indirect interest in either party or the subject matter of the arbitration, , and who has professional and/or technical qualifications that the two arbitrators may determine to be relevant and the consideration and arbitration of the Claim.
 While the third arbitrator shall be neutral, the two party-appointed arbitrators are not required to be neutral, and it shall not be grounds for removal of either of the two party-appointed arbitrators or for vacating the arbitrators’ award that either of such arbitrators has past or present minimal relationships with the party that appointed such arbitrator.
+The arbitrators shall be entitled to consult with or retain such professional or technical consultants or experts as the arbitrators consider reasonably necessary or appropriate in connection with their consideration of any Claim, provided that all of such consultants and experts are neutral and independent of each of the parties and possess professional or technical experience and qualifications reasonably appropriate under the circumstances.

 (iv) Confidentiality: To the fullest extent permitted by law, any arbitration proceeding and the arbitrator’s award shall be maintained in confidence by the parties.